Veciam-CF/DSPS_ZGao/HW9/README.md

-For the second part of HW, the plots I choose and post on slack are:
+For the second part of HW, the plots I choose and post on slack are:Bad one:

-Bad one:
 <img width="720" height="268" alt="image_720" src="https://github.com/user-attachments/assets/91afc637-ff77-4cf5-88c0-3037208923b2" />

 Good one: